bluehat/air/air_notes.md

 ## Improving Indoor Air Quality

 ### What am I trying to filter for?
-You are attempting to remove smoke particles, which can be a small as 0.3 microns.
+If you are dealing with wildfire smoke, you are attempting to remove smoke particles, which can be a small as 0.3 microns.

 ### What do all of these standards mean?